 For example, say you’re a short term expat residing in Thailand.
 You have access to a benefit package provided by your employer and a good healthcare system in your home country that fully covers you.
 In this case, your company health insurance plan may be enough (provided you are ok with the levels of coverage).

-However, if you’re planning to be a long term resident of Thailand, you should plan for the long term to ensure you’re fully covered regardless of your employment status.
-In this case it will be worthwhile to purchase a second insurance policy that complements the plan you have with your company.
+However, if you’re planning to be a long term resident of Thailand, you should plan for the long run to ensure you’re fully covered regardless of your employment status.
+In this case it will be worthwhile to send in applications and purchase a second insurance policy that complements the plan you have with your company.
 Many companies will already offer adequate outpatient care coverage, so sometimes the only thing you’ll need to look for are essential plans, which are designed to cover the less frequent, more serious and more expensive illnesses/accidents.

 Many expats will obtain private health insurance in addition to the cover offered by their employer.
 Doing so provides you all the advantages of both types of policies, with the only downside being the additional cost.

-Here we will explore the most common health coverage plan options selected by expatriates in Thailand and what to look for in each plan option.
+Here we will explore the most common health coverage plan options selected by expatriates in Thailand and a comparison of what to look for in each plan option.

 Health insurance plans favored by expats generally fall into the following categories: